kimchy/compass/lib/readme.txt

-The following libraries are included in the Spring Framework distribution because they are required either for building the framework or for running the sample apps.
+The following libraries are included in Compass distribution because they are required either for building compass or for running the sample apps.
 Note that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.

 * ant/ant.jar
 - Ant 1.6.5 (http://ant.apache.org)
-- used to build the framework and the sample apps
+- used to build compass and the sample apps

 * antlr/antlr-2.7.6rc1.jar
 - ANTLR 2.7.6 RC1 (http://www.antlr.org)